area9innovation/flow9/tools/dsl/wase/readme.md

 to Wasm bytecode.
 As such, it can be seen as an alternative to the WAT text format, but it is easier to use because of these things:

-- It uses more conventional syntax rather than Lisp
+- It uses more conventional syntax rather than S-expr
 - It has type inference
 - It handles all the index business for you

-The language is lexically scoped, but does not have closures, and no real data structures.
+The language is lexically scoped, but does not have closures, and no real data structures, nor memory management.
 It provides direct access to the memory through load/stores, just like Wasm.

 The language is designed to expose the full low-level flexibility of Wasm directly.